franklinhu/less-annoying-twitter-typeahead/README.md

 # less-annoying-twitter-typeahead

-A Chrome extension that reorders the typeahead topics so they don't show up where you least expect them
+A Chrome extension that reorders the typeahead results so you don't click the wrong link

 ## What this fixes